LGBTQ rights in South Korea: Pride parades

 Daegu Pride parade 2014.
 On the right of the photograph are police officers.
 They were deployed to protect the participants as several protestors had tried to violently disrupt the event.

-The Seoul Queer Culture Festival, also known as the "Korea Queer Culture Festival" or simply "Seoul Pride", is the largest LGBT event in the country.
+The Seoul Queer Culture Festival, also known as the "Korea Queer Culture Festival" or simply "Seoul Pride", is the largest LGBTQ event in the country.
 It was first held in 2000 when only 50 attended and turnout has increased every year since then.
 In 2015, following protests by conservative Christian groups, the Seoul Metropolitan Police Agency banned the event citing public safety concerns and traffic disruption as the reasons.
 The decision was overturned by the Seoul Administrative Court, allowing the parade to take place, which saw around 20,000 people participating.

 In 2016, there were 50,000 attendees.
-In July 2017, an estimated 85,000 people (according to the organizers) marched in the streets of Seoul in support of LGBT rights.
+In July 2017, an estimated 85,000 people (according to the organizers) marched in the streets of Seoul in support of LGBTQ rights.
 Ahead of the 2018 event, around 220,000 people signed an online petition demanding that officials act to prevent the festival from taking place.
 However, the 2018 Seoul Pride parade took place and was attended by an estimated 120,000 people.

 In July 2019, conservative Christian groups again tried to block the festival, arguing that it "would be harmful to children and it would infringe on their rights".
 A court rejected their application as nonsensical.
 Days later, the 20th edition of the festival was held with approximately 150,000 participants.